dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Similarly, if a client IPv4 prefix of 16 is specified, a client address of 192.0.2.1 will be stored as 0xc000 (192.0).

+If an IP address prefix is specified, field `qr-transport-flags` in QueryResponseSignature, which is otherwise optional, MUST be present, so that the IP version can be determined.

 If the IP address prefixes are absent, then full addresses are stored.
+The IP version can then, if necessary, be inferred from the address length.

 # C-DNS format detailed description